RickDB/PlexAniSync/README.md

 myplex_password = kamehameha
 ```

-This completes the MyPlex authentication and **only** if you want to sync against a specific Plex Home user follow the below instructions:
+This completes the MyPlex authentication and **only** if you want to sync against a specific Plex Home user which isn't the admin user follow the below instructions:

 For this to work lookup the home username on your Plex server and also fill in your full Plex server URL, for example: